Rbllado/bilbocurrency/README.md

 - **Logout** - As a user I want to be able to log out from the web page so that I can make sure no one will access my account
 - **Favorite list** - As a user I want to see the list of my favorite and delete them.
 - **Edit user** - As a user I want to be able to edit my profile.
-- **Restaurants listing** - As a user I want to see more details of the restaurant in a city, be able to see the rating, description and add to my favourites
-- **Museums listing** - As a user I want to see more details of the museums in a city, be able to see the rating, description and add to my favourites
-- **Events listing** - As a user I want to see more details of the events in a city, be able to see the rating, description and add to my favourites
-- **Hotels listing** - As a user I want to see more details of the hotels in a city, be able to see the rating, description and add to my favourites

 <br>
 # Client / Frontend